feelcuspcheese/apptandr/docs/ANDROID_APP_TEST_CASES.md

-Here is the document meticulously formatted as a Markdown file, ready to be copied and pasted directly into a GitHub `README.md` or `TESTING.md` file.

-***

-# Comprehensive Target State Validation Checklist for Android Wrapper
+# Comprehensive Test Cases for Android Wrapper of Go Booking Agent

-This document provides an exhaustive list of test cases, edge cases, and validation steps to ensure the Android app conforms to the technical specification.
-It covers all UI screens, data flows, configuration handling, scheduling, background execution, error handling, and integration with the Go agent.
-Each test case includes the action, expected result, and any special notes.
+*(Full 14‑Section Version – Aligned with Latest Technical Specification)*

+This document provides exhaustive test cases for every component of the Android app, based on the latest technical specification (14 sections, including timezone handling, UI enhancements, config refresh, central data store, scheduling, alarms, and all other features).
+It serves as a validation checklist for an agentic AI.

 ---